aptmac/aptmac.github.io/jekyll/about.markdown

 * you're interested in JDK Mission Control
 * we just played (or are scheduled to play) a set of games in Tekken 8, SF6, 2XKO, or whatever fighting game is neat these days
+* you're a fellow D&D or MTG enjoyer

-Regardless, I'm aptmac, and among many things I am a Software Developer, fighting game enthusiast, and amateur musician
+Regardless, I'm aptmac, and among many things I am a software developer, fighting game enthusiast, MTG combo chaser, and hobby musician